multilinear/datastructures_C--11/README.md

 language features in an attempt to write the best simple datastructures I can.

 For further performance notes see the file "PERFORMANCE"

+Known deficiencies:
+  - The array types here are kind of silly... vector would be better due to often having native compiler support and features like move semantics and "emplace" already idealy implemented. std::array replaces my static arrays as well.
+  - Move semantics particularly impact the dict instantiation of btree, as this stores an actual object, and the object is reconstructed whenever it's moved, btree does not use array.h though, so it needs to be fixed seperately